DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 title: Lavalink Music Commands
 ---

+>[!WARNING]
+> `DSharpPlus.Lavalink` has been deprecated, and this article may contain outdated information.
+Both the extension and this article will be removed
+> in the future.

 # Adding Music Commands

 This article assumes that you know how to use CommandsNext.
 If you do not, you should learn [here][0]